krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Juniper.md

 ```

-Now review the interfaces template again to ensure you understand how the data is modeled in the YAML variables files and how it maps back to the interfaces template.
+Now review the interface template again to ensure you understand how the data is modeled in the YAML variable files and how it maps back to the interface template.

 ##### Step 6